To bring hope to children living in extreme poverty by running 26.2 miles through rural Rwanda.

 Offline Total: £25.00

 At 45 years old I've challenged myself to run my first marathon - in the hills of rural Rwanda.

 For the past year I have been attending various groups and events speaking about the work of MAF, a charity who bring hope to the most isolated and vulnerable people using aviation and technology.
 Being involved with this work has sparked a genuine interest in understanding the plight of communities living in extreme poverty.

-I've never been to a third world country, and I'd like to see first-hand the challenges that people living in poverty face.
-When I'm sharing about these issues in a youth group, church or WI meeting my message would be so much more effective if speaking from personal experience.
+I've never seen what people face in the global south, and I'd like to see first-hand the challenges of lifting people out of poverty.
+When I'm sharing about these issues in a youth group, church or WI meeting my message would be so much more effective if I could speak from personal experience.

-Our family sponsors a 6 year old boy called Crisford, who lives in Ghana.
-We write to him and he writes back.
+Me and my family sponsor a 6 year old boy called Crisford, who lives in Ghana.
+We write to him and love to receive letters back from him.
 I am seeing how the work of Compassion UK is making a huge difference in children's lives around the world.
 Through this challenge I want to raise support which will enable more lives to be transformed.

 I would love it if you could take a few minutes to look at the Compassion UK web site.
 There you can read about some of the children that desperately need a sponsor.
-It would be fantastic if you could consider sponsoring a child who is living in poverty.
+It would be fantastic if you could sponsor a child who is living in poverty.
 It costs £25 per month (83p per day) and your giving will change a child's life forever.
 It doesn't just change the child's life; it has an effect on the whole family and community.

 I'm in no way a seasoned runner, and I know that completing a marathon in the hills of Rwanda is going to be a massive challenge for me.
 I'd appreciate your support.
 Please consider making a donation to the work of Compassion UK, and help me reach my target of £2,500 and 20 sponsored children.